-We’ve talked about “Return-uary” in a previous blog post, so you’ll want to be sure and check out that post for how to deal with the uptick in returns that comes following the uptick in sales over Q4.
+January can sometimes feel like “Return-uary.”
+Be sure and check out this post for how to deal with the uptick in returns that comes following the uptick in sales over Q4.
 You don’t want to miss out on reimbursements you’re due from Amazon, so check out this blog post for how to handle when customers don’t return items on time.
 I also have a blog post about the six steps you should take when a customer returns an item, which should help you stay on top of your returns in Q1 and throughout the year.

 Note: The holiday return window is open until January 31, giving customers an extended amount of time to return purchases from Q4.

 Also note: The percentage of returns you will receive during this time period is typically the same as throughout the rest of the year.
 It may feel like you’re getting a higher percentage of returns than usual during January, but in actuality the number of returns is higher only because the number of sales during Q4 was higher.
 Don’t freak out because of increased returns – instead, you should celebrate the increase in sales!

 You really have to adjust your mindset during Q1 so that you have correct expectations after the excitement of Q4.
 It’s easy during the height of the Q4 buying season to get used to seeing tons of shipment notifications from Amazon or seeing higher numbers on your daily sales graphs.

 We all have to shift our expectations back to our typical range during Q1, or we can find ourselves getting discouraged when we have a “slow sales day.”
 I put that phrase in quotes because what you now consider a slow day was probably a normal day just four or five months ago.
 This is a normal phenomenon and nothing to freak out over.
 Instead, just keep following tip #1 above (feed the beast) and work at building your FBA business, rather than fretting over whether sales are too slow now.

 4. Adjust your sourcing expectations.